Riebart/rePresent/README.md

 The goal here is to have a small standalone binary that can do approximate damage tracking, encoded keyframes are regular intervals to ensure the screen stays in sync.
 A primary design objective is to offload as much processing to the receiver as possible, to keep the impacts on tablet performance and battery life minimal.

+## Support colours

+Some notes on the 16-bit colour codes used by the rM to represent the new colours:

+- Blue pen: `0xd39c`
+- Red pen: `0xaa52`
+- Yellow highlighter: `0x9ad6`
+- Green highlighter: `0xb6b5`
+- Pink highlighter: `0xd39c` (Note that this matches the blue pen, so your pink highligher is the same grey, and the same mapped colour, as the blue pen)

 ## Compiling

 ### For the tablet